-Employers are required to allow sick leave to be used in increments of one (1) hour.
+Employers are required to allow sick leave to be used in increments of the smallest amount the payroll sytem allows.
 When utilized, sick leave shall be paid at the employee’s current rate of pay.

 Employers may not require that the employee find a replacement worker to cover the hours the employee will be using to take sick leave.

 Carry Over and Transfer